The Oil Painting Medium Nobody Fully Explains

 I’m using a pipette to slowly add the medium to the paint, then thoroughly mixing everything together with a palette knife.

-You can see in the reference image above how fluid the paint has become due to the larger 2:1 ratio.
+Here you can see the fluidity when fully mixed at a 1:1 ratio.
 Once mixed, the paint can be thinned further with water, and your brushes and palette can be cleaned with water as well.

 Which brings us on to colour shift.

-The Colour Shift Issue
+The Colour Shift Issue With Water

 When traditional oils are mixed with Medium-W and then further thinned with water, you’ll often notice a visible colour shift between the wet and dry paint films.
 This shift is much more noticeable than when using a dedicated thinner or painting medium.